 So the questions now are, who is going to act as watchdog to safeguard regional, national and public interests?
 And, who is going to ensure that the promised efficiencies and capacity increase, actually benefit the region?
 Hopefully, it will not be too long before the answers emerge.

 By Bevil Wooding, Internet Strategist at Packet Clearing House.
+Packet Clearing House (PCH) is an international non-profit organization responsible for providing operational support and security to critical Internet infrastructure.
 Follow Wooding on Twitter: @bevilwooding and Facebook: facebook.com/bevilwooding or email